aryamaan-roy/callgrind-viewer/README.md

 - **Line Numbering:**
   A dedicated margin displays dynamic line numbers to help navigate through large files.

+- **Code Folding:**

+ Foldable regions (determined by function headers starting with `fn=`) can be collapsed by clicking on the arrow in the line number margin.
+When collapsed, a placeholder overlay is displayed over the folded region with a message indicating the number of lines folded.

+  *Click the arrow (▼) to fold a region and reveal a right arrow (►) in its place.
+Click the overlay to unfold the region.*

 - **Callgrind Syntax Highlighting:**
   The viewer automatically detects and highlights Callgrind-specific tokens, making it easier to analyze profiling output.
 Key highlights include:
   - **Header Tokens:**